mbaradad/shaders21k/README.md

 can be similarly downloaded with the scripts from that repository.

 # Data generation
+The shader generation has been tested with TitanRTX with CUDA 12.4 and drivers 550.90.07.
+Older drivers and CUDA should work, but issues have been found with the current implementation with 3090.

 The main rendering functionality for shaders is under ```image_generation/shaders/renderer_moderngl.py```.
 This script can be used to render data (see the __main__ in the script).